Anjil0/Event-Handler/README.md

 # Event Management Application

 ## Description
 This is a simple event management application for managing events such as hackathons events.
-The application allows organizers and users to perform CRUD operations on events.
+The APP allows organizers and users to perform CRUD operations on events.

 ## Features
 - Create, Read, Update, and Delete (CRUD) events from json files.